-Comparing and Contrasting Bankruptcy and Assignment for Benefit of Creditors (ABC)
+Comparing and Contrasting Difference Between Bankruptcy and Assignment for Benefit of Creditors (ABC)

 Business observers are familiar with the idea of leveraging Chapter 11 bankruptcy to restructure debts and improve a business’ financial position.
-Fewer people are familiar with the bankruptcy alternative of an assignment for benefit of creditors.
+Fewer people are familiar with the difference between bankruptcy and assignment for benefit of creditors

 A: One of the significant differences is that, unlike Chapter 11, ABC’s take place outside of bankruptcy courts.
 In some states, there is very little court supervision of ABC’s.
 Like Chapter 11, ABC’s are a tool for resolving financial issues.
 Unlike Chapter 11, ABC’s can be less costly for creditors and more expedient than going through the bankruptcy process.
 But, like any tool, an ABC should be used only for situations that will benefit from its use.

 Chapter 11 bankruptcy is structured according to the Bankruptcy Code and the Rules of Bankruptcy Procedure.
 A formal legal process, the proceedings of Chapter 11 are deliberate and mostly predictable.
 Chapter 11’s primary benefit to debtors is the automatic stay affecting all creditors, including secured creditors.
 The stay means that creditors and the debtor must negotiate when the debtor and secured creditor, in particular, are not on the same page.

 ABC’s are started via an Order of Appointment, which outlines the custodial responsibilities and obligations of the ABC receiver and the scope of the receivership estate.
 A properly drafted Order of Appointment should be based on the case’s unique circumstances, providing the receiver with the powers necessary to carry out their obligations.
 Judges in ABC cases have significant leeway to establish and modify the rules and procedures followed throughout the process.